jrehor/kcc/README.md

 * monadic `@x typeof`
 * monadic `^x sort`

-> Although this is still a tiny part of k heavy artillery, you already have enough to do `quicksort` and a galaxy or other useful programs.
-And don't forget to multiply your degrees of freedom by vector arithmetic, and then take everything to the power of 6 adverbs.
-Yes, school is out, we're not in Kansas anymore.
+> Although this is still a small part of k operator arsenal, you already have enough to do `quicksort` and a galaxy or other useful programs.
+Then add vector arithmetic, and then take everything to the power of 6 adverbs.
+We're not in Kansas anymore.

 -------------------